Sunugaal/senegalhistory-data/README.md

       }

 senegalhistory  use the strength of timemapper https://github.com/okfn/timemapper
-to give an visualization tools and map like this .
+to give an visualization tools and map like this.